psaegert/nli-nec/docs/project_log.md

 <br>
 Discuss utility functions.
 Create plan for the granularity experiment.
-Formulate and distribute jobs (Fine-Tuning: Sam, Prediction: Paul, Evaluation: T).
+Formulate and distribute jobs (Fine-Tuning: S, Prediction: Paul, Evaluation: T).
 Agree on interfaces for the jobs to facilitate parallel work.
 The fine-tuning job produces a model, the prediction job produces a table with entailment probabilities for each type for each sentence.